 Quality first teaching is our main priority, ensuring that disadvantaged pupils are fully supported and can access all learning.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
-This will ensure that outcomes of non-disadvantaged pupils will be sustained and improved alongside their disadvantaged peers and that higher attaining pupils for both disadvantaged and non, will continue to make good progress and be challenged.
+This will ensure that outcomes of non-disadvantaged pupils will be sustained and improved alongside their disadvantaged pupils for both disadvantaged and non, will continue to make good progress and be challenged.